tbensky/LSTM-Tutorial/readme.md

 * The rest of the 100 columns are 25 groups of 4 floating point values, which are `x,y,vx,vy` of a classical moving particle.
 In other words, the `(x,y)` position and x and y coordinates of the particle's speed.

+In other words, each line captures a snapshot of the position and speed of 25 particles at a given time.